spikest3r/SimplePigGame/README.md

 In config you can change pig speed using parameter cubeSpeed

-New version wuth levels coming soon!
+New version with levels coming soon!